nao1215/rainbow/README.md

 > [!IMPORTANT]
 > This project is under development.
 Do not use it in production environments.

 The rainbow project is a toolset for managing AWS resources.
-This project consists of multiple CLI and CloudFormation templates.
+This project consists of multiple CLI and CloudFormation templates. **I plan to implement TUI mode (Interactive mode) for all CLI commands.**

 This project adopts README-Driven Development.
 Therefore, while there may be a README, there might not be any code yet.
 If you have any feedback regarding the README, please write down in the Issues.

 ## Supported OS & Go version
 - Linux
-- Mac
-- Windows
 - Go 1.19 or later

+I plan to support Mac.
+Until certain features are added, it has been excluded from the scope of unit testing.

+Windows is not supported because the tools used in unit testing do not run in a Windows environment.
+However, it is expected that some features will function in a Windows environment to some extent.

 ## CLI List
-[WIP]
 |Name|README|implementation|Description|
 |:--|:--|:--|:--|
 |[s3hub](./doc/s3hub/README.md)|✅|60%|User-friendly s3 management tool|